-According to the register of Directors' shareholdings, the particulars of interests of Directors who held office at the end of the financial year in shares in the ultimate holding corporation and related corporations, are as follows:
+According to the register of Directors' shareholdings, the particulars of interests of Directors who held office at the end of the financial year in shares of the related corporations, are as follows:

 Number of or dinary shares

-At 1.1.2013 Acquired Disposed At 31.12.2013
+At 1.1.2015 Acquired Disposed At 31.12.2015

-Asia General Holdings Ltd.
+Asia General Holdings Limited

 Lee King Chi Arthur 1 - - 1

 Tokio Marine Life Insurance Singapore Ltd.

 Lee King Chi Arthur 1 - - 1

-As nominee of Tokio Marine & Nichido Fire Insurance Co.
-Ltd.
+^{} As nominee of Tokio Marine & Nichido Fire Insurance Co., Ltd.